prijatelj/dots/README.md

       basically, a means to take whatever is selected in selection mode and do `%s/string_selected/whatever_replaces_it/g`
 - i3
-    + Smaller increment adjustment of container sizes.
+    + Smaller increment adjustment for resizing containers.
     + set login default volume
+        - both alsa and pulseaudio versions.
     + i3 volume controls
         - volume scroll wheel on keyboard if exists
         - pause / lay key on keyboard if exists